 Contact your doctor or immunisation provider for further information about eligibility.
 People not covered by these categories can also have an annual flu immunisation but it is not available for free.

 People who should be immunised against the flu

-People with an underlying medical condition or reduced immunity are most at risk and should be immunised.
+People with an underlying medical condition or reduced immunity are most at risk and should be immunised against the flu.
 They include:

-people with severe asthma who require frequent hospital visits
+- chronic lung disease (including people with severe asthma who require frequent hospital visits)

 Immunisation is also recommended (but not necessarily free) for people who can put vulnerable people at risk of infection.
 People who work with or live in close contact with people who have an underlying medical condition or impaired immunity should also be immunised to minimise the spread of the flu to themselves, the people they work or live with and their families.
 These people include:

 - health care workers who provide direct care to people

 - people who are obese (BMI greater than or equal to 40 kg/m2)